jdijt/software-testing---PT_MA2_1/Lab3/final/Assignment1-testreport.md

 ### Tescases
 To run all testCases execute `runAllTests` with `Assignment1.hs` loaded.

-1. `testContradiction `: In this case we test if `contradiction` recognises contraditions from the list of base contradictions.
-In addition to that we know that the negation of a tautology is a contradiction as well, so we use the negated forms from baseTautologies to increase the number of testcases.
+1. `testContradiction `: In this case we test if `contradiction` recognizes contradictions from the list of base contradictions.
+In addition to that we know that the negation of a tautology is a contradiction as well, so we use the negated forms from baseTautologies to increase the number of test cases.
-2. `testOthers`: This testcase is to check if `contradiction` and `tautology` both work for formalas that are not tautologies and not contradictions.
+2. `testOthers`: This test case is to check if `contradiction` and `tautology` both work for formulas that are not tautologies and not contradictions.
 3. `testTautology`: This case is to check if `tautology` works for the tautologies from `baseTautologies` and the negated contradictions from `baseContradictions`, following the same logic as used for `testContradiction`.
 4. `testEntails`: For the entails method we know the following properties hold, so these are the properties we use for testing:
    - A contraction can imply anything;